OmarArnarsson/networkScanner/README.md

 ## Usage :
  To use the portscanner after setting up VENV simply run:
  "sudo python main.py"
- Then follow the instructions
+* Then follow the instructions
- To scan a single IP or address : 192.168.0.1 or scanme.nmap.org To scan a netrange : 192.168.0.1-30 where 30 can be whatever range you want When prompted for min / max port you can simply press enter and leave it empty and our portscanner will scan for the top 50 ports.
+    * To scan a single IP or address : 192.168.0.1 or scanme.nmap.org
+    * To scan a netrange : 192.168.0.1-30 where 30 is the max port
+ When prompted for min / max port you can simply press enter and leave it empty and our portscanner will scan for the top 50 ports.

 #### A typical port scanner that can scan a single IP or a netrange and prints open ports!